aws-samples/aws-modernization-with-exasol/content/4_TransformationVisualization/35_QuicksightAndExasolDataset.md

 an error.
 If in doubt, it is ok to embed all field or object names in double quotes.
 {{% /notice %}}

 Now, we are ready to create datasets in QuickSight.
-On the left pane, select "Datasets".
+On the left pane, select _Datasets_.

 ![QS_left_pane_datasets](/images/quicksight/04_QS_left_pane_select_datasets.PNG)